waqarpro/WordPress-IP-Geo-Block/ip-geo-block/README.txt

-But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be blocked.
+But there're exceptions: When you enable "**Force to load WP core**" for **Plugins area** or **Themes area**, a standalone PHP file becomes to be able to be blocked.
 Sometimes this kind of file in a plugin or theme has vulnerability.
-This function is provided in such a case.
+This function is provided against such a case.

 = Do I have to turn on all the selection to enhance security? =